HousebirdGames/Birdhouse/README.md

 The Framework is a lightweight way to have a web app that mainly utilizes the resources of the users device.
 You can always integrate a backend, that allows for more functionality, but this framework is aimed at providing full offline capabilities to the enduser.

+## Documentation

+Access comprehensive Birdhouse documentation at [birdhouse-js.com](https://birdhouse-js.com).

+For private, local access to the documentation, leverage the [official Birdhouse GitHub repository](https://github.com/HousebirdGames/Birdhouse-Website).
+Simply clone the repository and deploy it locally, for example, with XAMPP.

 ## Quick Start

 Follow these steps to get the project up and running on your local machine: